CHILDES English Kelly/Quigley/Nixon Corpus

 Project Description

 These are transcripts of shared book-reading interactions between forty-six fathers and their three-year-old children.
 This study was carried out as part of a larger project on father-child interaction entitled SPROUT: The Significance of the Paternal Relationship for child OUTcomes.
 The objective of the study for which the current transcript data were collected was to compare the speech produced by father-child dyads assigned to a minimal-text book-reading condition (n = 23) with the speech produced by dyads assigned to a heavy-text book condition (n = 23).
 Assignment to book-reading condition was randomised.
 Dyads assigned to the light-text condition read Hug by Jez Alborough whilst dyads assigned to the heavy-text book condition read One Year with Kipper by Mike Inkpen.
 Both books comprised 16 pages and contained colourful illustrations on each side.
 According to the publishers, these books were appropriate for children aged 2 – 5 years.
 The study was carried out between May 2019 and February 2020 in the Infant and Child Research Lab, Trinity College Dublin.
 Fathers were instructed to read the book to their child as they would a new book at home.
 The unobtrusive positioning of the wall-mounted cameras in the laboratory play room encouraged naturalistic interactions between father and child.
 Each transcription relates to a single session of between 4 and 15 continuous minutes where father and child read their assigned book together.
-Interactions were transcribed from the moment father and child began to engage with the book to the moment they closed the book/ when book-related talk ended.
+Interactions were transcribed from the moment father and child began to engage with the book to the moment they closed the book or when book-related talk ended.
 All dyads spoke Irish-English.

 Participants